 Keep Your Keywords Organized

-In the PPC space, low-cost, high-quality keywords are the ticket to high ROIs.
+In the Google Ads space, low-cost, high-quality keywords are the ticket to high ROIs.
 As you go about your research, it’s essential that you have an organized way to manage your keyword data for each of your targeted campaigns.
 Don’t just rely on a couple of phrases to do all your heavy lifting; by narrowing down your niches in various slices, different sets of keywords can reach different demographics.
 Find a tool that allows you to group different keyword phrases into various groups, and then quantify the results of your actual campaigns.
 You will no doubt find that some keywords work better on different selections of your customer base; as long as you are accurately capturing these results, your ROIs will steadily increase as you learn from each campaign.

-With all the complexities of keywords and every other component of a PPC campaign, it’s always best to trust an expert paid search manager to get the best results out of your campaign.
+With all the complexities of keywords and every other component of a Google Ads campaign, it’s always best to trust an expert paid search manager to get the best results out of your campaign.
 Without a deep understanding of current keyword trends and tools, it’s immensely easy to go down the wrong path with your audience and waste precious marketing dollars.

 If you’re still going it alone, remember that if you focus solely on selecting the keywords that best appeal to both your business and your customers, you’re setting yourself up for the highest potential for success.
 Focusing on your demographic as a primary concern will not bring you maximum ROI.
-In the world of PPC, keywords are king.
+In the world of Google Ads, keywords are king.